Cymenshore: Etymology

 The first element of Cȳmenes ōra is thought to be an Old English personal name that in proto-Old English would have had the form *Cȳmīn, deriving from the same root as the later Old English adjective cȳme ("handsome, comely") combined with the diminutive suffix *-īn, in the genitive case.
 Although in early Old English this name took the form *Cȳmīn, by the eighth century, the -n had been lost: the Anglo-Saxon Chronicle talks about a person called Cymen not because that was a form of the name current in the ninth century (the form then current was Cȳme) but because a scribe inferred the form of the person's name from the more archaic place-name.

+The reconstruction of Cȳmenes ōra from Cȳmīn (“handsome, comely”) is speculative: the adjective cȳme is extremely rare and unattested in personal names, and the Chronicle’s Cymen likely reflects a scribe’s inference rather than contemporary usage.
+A more plausible origin is the West Saxon past participle cumen (“come”), which could function as a triumphal or leadership title, commemorating achievement rather than a conventional birth-name.

 Like several other Old English words that are found in place-names (prominently wīc from Latin vīcus, port from portūs and funta from fons), the second element of Cȳmenes ōra is an Old English word that was probably a loan-word from Latin.
 The Latin word ōra meant "border, brim, edge, margin, end, boundary", and was used amongst other things to denote coastline.
 In Old English, this word had two quite different senses: "shore, foreshore" and (possibly deriving from the former meaning) "a hill shaped like an upturned canoe, featuring a long tract of flat land along the top, with a rounded shoulder at one or both ends".
 It is possible that the stretch of low ground along the coast from Southampton to Bognor was called ōra "the shore", and that district names including that word were used by the various coastal settlements, such as Ower near Southampton, Rowner near Gosport, Copnor in Portsmouth, Marker in West Thorney, Itchenor, Chalder Farm, Keynor Farm, Honer in Pagham, Bognor—and potentially Cȳmenes ōra.